-You should inform the counselling administrator as soon as possible if you are not able to attend an appointment by emailing email@example.com
+You should inform your counsellor as soon as possible if you are not able to attend an appointment by emailing them directly.

-Missed or cancelled appointments will normally count as part of the agreed number of sessions and not replaced.
+If you miss or cancel an appointment it will count as one of your agreed sessions and will not be replaced.

 You do not have to do any specific preparation before your appointment.
 However you may find it helpful to consider the following questions:

 - What concern or problem do you want to address in counselling?

 - What are you hoping to get from your appointment?

 - What would you like to talk about with your counsellor?